Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Experimental Results

 In our experiments, we notice irregularities in the transmon spectra of four of the qubits, presumably due to two-level-system (TLS) defects coupled to the qubits.
+The frequency of a qubit coupled to coherent defects shifts, resulting in deviations from the transmon spectrum.
+In such frequency regions, we experience an error in setting the frequency of just a single qubit.
 Therefore, we do not include those qubits in the validation.
 The flux crosstalk for these four qubits can still be learned by excluding the regions of their transmon spectra impacted by TLSs.
 We can repeat the same learning-based protocol, biasing each of the four qubits of interest to a defect-free frequency, while applying quasi-random voltages to all other qubits and measuring the frequencies of the four qubits of interest.
 The resulting voltages and fluxes can be used to learn the corresponding four rows of $\boldsymbol{S}$.
-In Appendix~\ref{appendix:corsstalk_simulation_model}, we report the full learned $\boldsymbol{S}$ for the 16-qubit array.
+In Appendix~\ref{appendix:crosstalk_simulation_model}, we report the full learned $\boldsymbol{S}$ for the 16-qubit array.

 We demonstrate the experimental scaling of the frequency error $|\Delta f|$ as a function of $M$ in Fig.~\ref{fig:experimental_scaling} when learning the crosstalk matrix with our protocol.
 The frequency error generally decreases with the training set size and reaches a plateau at $M=50$ with a median error of approximately $\SI{288}{kHz}$.